axtck/vscode-snippets/README.md

 >javascriptreact
 ```

-This will create a json file for configuration
+This will create a json file javascriptreact.json

 ```javascript
 {